-On April 12, 2021, this district court will transition from CurrentGen CM/ECF to NextGen CM/ECF, the latest iteration of CM/ECF.
-Many federal courts have already made this transition, including the United States Court of Appeals for the Eighth Circuit and several regional district courts and bankruptcy courts.
-This transition to NextGen CM/ECF will allow attorneys and pro se filers to maintain just one account to access documents and other information stored in CM/ECF and electronically file documents in different federal courts.
+On April 12, 2021, this district court transitioned from CurrentGen CM/ECF to NextGen CM/ECF, the latest iteration of CM/ECF.
+Many federal courts previously made this transition, including the United States Court of Appeals for the Eighth Circuit and several regional district courts and bankruptcy courts.
+This transition to NextGen CM/ECF allows attorneys and pro se filers to maintain just one account to access documents and other information stored in CM/ECF and electronically file documents in different federal courts.
 This is known as Central Sign-On.

-Central Sign On (CSO) requires attorneys and pro se filers to upgrade their PACER accounts now and link their CM/ECF user accounts to their upgraded PACER accounts after April 12, 2021.
-Once their accounts are linked, attorneys and pro se filers who are logged into NextGen CM/ECF will not notice any differences when it comes to electronically filing documents in our district court.
-NextGen does allow for attorney admissions, however, our district court will not be utilizing NextGen for attorney admissions at this time.
+Central Sign On (CSO) requires attorneys and pro se filers to upgrade their PACER accounts and link their CM/ECF user accounts to their upgraded PACER accounts.
+Once their accounts are linked, attorneys and pro se filers who are logged into CM/ECF will not notice any differences when it comes to electronically filing documents in our district court.
+NextGen CM/ECF allows for attorney admissions, however, our district court will not be utilizing NextGen CM/ECF for attorney admissions at this time.

 NEXTGEN CM/ECF RESOURCES

 - Linking Your CM/ECF Account to Your PACER Account